invokermain/engin/docs/concepts/engin.md

 2. All Invocations are run sequentially in the order they were passed in to the Engin.
 3. Any Lifecycle Startup defined by Provider that were assembled is ran.
 4. The Engin waits for a stop signal, i.e. SIGINT or SIGTERM.
-5. Any Lifecyce Shutdown task is ran, in the reverse order to the Startup order.
+5. Any Lifecyce Shutdown tasks are run, in reverse order to the Startup order.